 For too many plus-size brides, what should be a joyful experience shopping for a wedding dress turns into one of the most anxiety-inducing parts of the wedding.
-As Anomalie bride Chelsea Miller has noted: in the rare cases plus size brides can find dresses in their size, they are often forced to select from options that don’t fit their personal style.

-1. Just a Pop of Color
+1. Just a Pop of Color for Curvy Brides

 Pop the cork for this stunning champagne-colored ball gown.
 The floral lace trickling down her skirt match so effortlessly to her bouquet.
 Though many plus size brides struggle to find colored wedding dresses, Anomalie can offer a wide range of colors, even black plus size wedding dresses.

 2. Going for Gold

-3. Fun in the Sun
+3. Fun in the Sun for Plus Size Brides

 4. Something Short and Sweet!

-5. I Can Hear the Bells!
+5. I Can Hear the Bells with the Empire Waist!

-6. Floral Ballgowns for all.
+6. Floral Ballgowns for all

-7. Darling in Dutchess Satin
+7. Darling in Duchess Satin

 8. A Vintage Vision.

 Nothing quite screams vintage like a structured ball gown with pleats.
-Add in an all over lace bodice and you’re fit to a T!
+Add in an all-over lace bodice and you’re fit to a T!

 9. Simply Sweet!